Packaging Portland Cement, Concrete, Stucco, Mortar, and Grout in Multi-Wall Paper Valve Bags and FIBCs

 • Adhesives

-Due to the moisture sensitivity of cement-based products, coated or poly lined bulk bags are recommended.
-Coated bags offer protection against moisture and contamination by sealing the microscopic gaps between the woven PP tapes.
+Due to the moisture sensitivity of cement-based products, coated or poly-lined bulk bags are recommended.
+Coated bags offer protection against moisture and contamination by sealing the microscopic gaps between the woven polypropylene tapes.

-Coating only acts as a limited moisture and dust barrier.
-Coating alone will not make the bag waterproof and certain ultra-fine products may sift through the coating.
-When product protection and sift resistance are critical, we recommend choosing a bulk bag with a PE film liner.
+That said, coating only acts as a limited moisture and dust barrier.
+Coating alone will not make the bag waterproof, and certain ultra-fine products may sift through the coating.
+When product protection and sift resistance are critical, we recommend choosing a bulk bag with a polyethylene (PE) film liner.

-FIBC Liners can be loosely inserted, attached at 8 points using tabs, or glued into the body of the bag.
+FIBC liners can be loosely inserted, attached at eight points using tabs or glued into the body of the bag.
 In addition, the liner openings can be cuffed and sewn to the filling and discharge spouts of your bag.

 • Oil well pads and access roads